 We recommend not exceeding a loss of 2 kg per month to avoid disrupting the metabolism.

-Your personalized program
+Your personalized blow-dry program

 Nutritional recommendations